ittner/newslinkrss/README.md

         --xpath-date-fmt '%Y-%m-%dT%H:%M:%SZ' \
         'https://github.com/lwindolf/liferea/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc'

-Debugging XPath expressions is not a very easy task, best way is just open the target page in Firefox, launch web developer tools and use the $x() helper function to get what the expression will return, for example:
+Debugging XPath expressions is not a very easy task, the simplest way is just open the target page in Firefox, launch web developer tools and use the $x() helper function to get what the expression will return, for example:
 `$x('(//h3/a/relative-time)[last()]/@datetime')`.